pipewire-debian/pipewire-debian/README.md

 ```

-## 3. Post Installation Steps for PipeWire or blueman-git
+## 3. Post Installation Steps for PipeWire, WirePlumber or blueman-git

 ### A) Disabling PulseAudio